Orange Posset (Creamy, Dreamy Dessert)

 hollowed out orange rinds

-The posset is shockingly simple.
-In its most basic form, the posset contains just three ingredients:
+Posset is shockingly simple.
+In its most basic form, it contains just three ingredients:

 • Sugar for texture and sweetness